History of Nintendo Switch 2 in Timeline

 June 5, 2025: Nintendo Switch 2 Release

 On June 5, 2025, the Nintendo Switch 2 was released in most regions.
-The Nintendo Switch 2 is a hybrid video game console that can be used as a handheld, tablet, or connected to an external display.
-It features improvements over the original Switch, including a larger LCD, more storage, updated graphics, controllers, and social features.
+The console features improvements such as a larger LCD, increased storage, updated graphics and controllers, and enhanced social functionalities.

 Nintendo Switch Version 2 - Grey - International Version